Robertson Stewart: Stewart Fountain

 In the 1960s, Stewart offered to fund the erection of a fountain on a small public reserve on the corner of Colombo, High, and Hereford Streets.
 This was built in the early 1970s, Stewart finally putting up NZ$14,000, his first philanthropic contribution to Christchurch.

-In 1993 it was decided that the fountain needing to be replaced.
+In 1993 it was decided that the fountain needed to be replaced.
 By then, its location had become part of the City Mall.
 The replacement, known as the Stewart Fountain, was built in 1998 at a cost of NZ$700,000, with a NZ$200,000 contribution by Stewart and decorated with hundreds of tiles painted by Christchurch schoolchildren.
 The fountain developed into a favourite place for young people.
 Demolition of the fountain began on 13 August 2007 and 13 young people were arrested in a protest over the demolition; Sir Robertson Stewart had died that morning.
 The removal of the fountain was supported by local business owners, who had long complained about the young people being bad for their businesses.

 Christchurch City Council formally named the reserve Stewart Plaza in 2008.
 Stewart's bequest part-funded the replacement sculpture, "Flour Power", on the condition that the installation be permanent, and that the land be known as Stewart Plaza.